ZmnSCPxj/clboss/README.md

 Then run the `./configure && make && sudo make install`.

-You can then add a `plugin=/path/to/clboss` or `important-plugin=/path/to/clboss` setting to your C-Lightning configuration file.
+You can then add a `plugin=/path/to/clboss` or `important-plugin=/path/to/clboss` setting to your Core-Lightning configuration file.

 ### FreeBSD